 - Fear of losing or offending them

-- Feeling of being manipulated
+- The feeling of being manipulated

 - Feeling guilt over issues that are not your fault